OpenReqEU/similarity-detection/README.md

 ## License

-Free use of this software is granted under the terms of the EPL version 2 (EPL2.0).
+Free use of this software is granted under the terms of the [EPL version 2 (EPL2.0)](https://www.eclipse.org/legal/epl-2.0/)